-TherapyWhilst some of the skills learnt on your counselling certificate would apply in the world of therapy, there are some fundamental differences.
+Whilst some of the skills learnt in online counselling courses will apply in the world of therapy, there are some fundamental differences.
 Therapy focuses on long-term solutions, as it’s about addressing well-established feelings, behaviours and thoughts that have caused long-standing issues.

-Therapy delves deep into the root causes of emotional issues and it typically results in much more profound changes in a person's life.
-It can have a major impact on a person's beliefs, feelings, beliefs and perspective on life, as it's all about providing the person in therapy with a tool kit with which they can self-reflect and understand their own unconscious triggers.
+Therapy delves deep into the root causes of emotional issues, and it typically results in much more profound changes in a person's life.
+It can significantly impact a person's beliefs, feelings, beliefs and perspective on life, as it's all about providing the person in therapy with a tool kit with which they can self-reflect and understand their own unconscious triggers.

-In SummaryIn short, counselling focuses on the ‘here and now’ and therapy deals with past traumas and events that have shaped a person's current state of being.
+In short, counselling focuses on the here & now, and therapy deals with past traumas and events that have shaped a person's current state of being.
 Your counselling certificate will prepare you for a position in that field, whereas training to become a therapist can also be a much longer process.

 The great news if you decide that counselling is the path for you is that CPD Accredited, video-based counselling courses online allow you to get the skills and knowledge you need at a pace that suits you.
 Moreover, the learning experience is an enjoyable one, as you can see in vivid detail by watching our student study demo.

 Our learning also comes with 1 to 1 mentoring and 24/7 tutorial support in case you need any additional guidance.
 We even offer flexible payment options on all our courses that cover more than 20 different industries - something you can find out more about by visiting us today at www.onlinecoursesaustralia.edu.au.

 Alternatively, to speak to us directly about your training needs, call 1300 611 404 or email us at firstname.lastname@example.org, and we'll get back to you without delay.